cloudant/cloudant-sync-eap/README.md

 The Cloudant Sync Datastore Android library embeds Apache 2.0 licensed code.
-As the library is currently provided in binary form, in addition to crediting the valudable contributions of others, we've reproduced the headers for the affected files.
+As the library is currently provided in binary form, in addition to crediting the valuable contributions of others, we've reproduced the headers for the affected files.

 The MVCC layer (the `com.cloudant.sync.datastore` package) holds